28 October 2022 | Updated 14 November 202410 min read

 Gothenburg’s Liseberg amusement park gets a festive makeover come Christmastime.
 It's a whimsical showstopper, illuminated by an incredible five million lights and decked out in festive finery.

-Between rollercoasters and carousels, stalls sell everything from gifts and trinkets to churros and toffee apples.
-If you’ve had your fill of rides, wander over to the ice show, visit Santa’s workshop or seek out julbord – a Swedish Christmas buffet.
+Between the rollercoasters and carousels are stalls selling everything from gifts and trinkets to churros and toffee apples.
+When you’ve had your fill of rides and shopping, take a twirl on the ice rink, visit Santa’s workshop or seek out julbord – a Swedish Christmas buffet.
 Christmas here is the definition of merry and bright.

 Timber stalls, horse-drawn carriages and a tree curtained in multicoloured lights… Krakow’s market is a Christmas card brought to life.
 Its location alone is special, hosted on Rynek Główny, the largest medieval town square in Europe.

 Age-old traditions are cherished in the gifts and grub available.
-Wander through a labyrinth of stalls, trying pierogidumplings and hearty goulash and picking up crystal baubles and carved wooden toys.
-The smell of oscypek smoked cheese and candied almonds fill the air, while the rainbow displays of lollipops and iced gingerbread men provide a feast for the eyes, too.
+Wander through a labyrinth of stalls, trying pierogi dumplings and hearty goulash and picking up crystal baubles and carved wooden toys.
+The smell of oscypek smoked cheese and candied almonds fill the air, while the rainbow displays of lollipops and iced gingerbread people are a feast for the eyes, too.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.